Academic Regulations: Winter & Spring 2021

 Student athletes must consult with their Student Services for Athletes advisor before withdrawing from a class.

-The following changes pertain to graduate students in Spring 2020 only and supersede the usual rule that courses must be taken for a grade to count toward a graduate degree.
+The following changes pertain to graduate students in Fall 2020 and Winter 2021 only and supersede the usual rule that courses must be taken for a grade to count toward a graduate degree.

 EXCEPTIONS: The modified Pass/No Credit option will not be available for 868/968 (research), 869 (master’s thesis) or 969 (dissertation) courses.